• Skip to main content

 New David Thompson Restaurant Aksorn Opens in Bangkok's Hip Historic Charoenkrung.
 Copyright © 2022 Terence Carter / Grantourismo.
 All Rights Reserved.

-New David Thompson Restaurant Aksorn Opens in Bangkok’s Hip Historic Charoenkrung
+David Thompson Restaurant Aksorn in Bangkok’s Hip Historic Charoenkrung

-Thailand-based Australian chef David Thompson opened his latest restaurant Aksorn last week in historic Charoenkrung, a neighbourhood in Bangrak, one of Bangkok’s oldest neighbourhoods, which sprawls along and around one of the city’s oldest streets, Charoenkrung Road.
+Thailand-based Australian chef David Thompson opened Aksorn restaurant in historic Charoenkrung, a neighbourhood in Bangrak, one of Bangkok’s oldest districts, which sprawls along and around one of the city’s oldest streets, Charoenkrung Road.
 In recent years, the area has become one of Bangkok’s hippest neighbourhoods.

-Chef David Thompson’s new restaurant Aksorn follows openings in recent years that have included Long Dtai at Cape Fahn resort on the Thai island of Koh Samui, Michelin-starred Aaharn in Hong Kong, and Long Chim Sydney and Long Chim Perth in Australia, since the chef left Nahm Bangkok in 2019, now ran by Bangkok-born Thai-American chef Pim Techamuanvivit who runs Michelin-starred restaurants in San Francisco.
+David Thompson’s new restaurant Aksorn follows openings in the last decade that included Long Dtai at Cape Fahn resort on Koh Samui island, Michelin-starred Aaharn in Hong Kong, and Long Chim Sydney and Long Chim Perth in Australia, following the chef’s departure from Nahm Bangkok in 2019.
+Nahm is now helmed by Bangkok-born Thai-American chef Pim Techamuanvivit who runs Michelin-starred restaurants in San Francisco.

 It was Nahm Bangkok, which the chef opened after closing his first Nahm in London, that established David Thompson as an uncompromising and exacting chef who, along with his team, painstakingly created everything from scratch, from the dried shrimps that were laid out on trays about the sprawling kitchen when we last visited to the fresh khanom jin rice noodles his team made every morning, which we got to observe for a story.

-Pre-pandemic, Terence and I would have hopped on a plane for the one-hour flight from Siem Reap to Bangkok to try out this new David Thompson restaurant Aksorn and do a photo shoot and interview.
-But due to closed borders and travel restrictions, I caught up with the chef yesterday for a chat on the phone instead.
-Everything’s changed since COVID-19, including the days of an intimate sit-down interview with a chef in a silent in-between-service dining room.
+Pre-pandemic, Terence and I would have hopped on a plane for the one-hour flight from Siem Reap to Bangkok to try out this new David Thompson restaurant Aksorn and do a photo shoot and interview with the chef.
+But due to closed borders and travel restrictions in 2020, I caught up with the chef for a chat on the phone instead.
+Everything had changed, including the days of an intimate sit-down interview with a chef in a silent in-between-service dining room.

-Instead, David called me en route to the restaurant, on foot, along bustling Charoenkrung Road.
+Instead, David called me en route to his new restaurant, on foot along bustling Charoenkrung Road.
 Fortunately, I wasn’t recording a podcast and have spared you from a conversation that was frequently punctuated by “I can’t hear you!”, “Can you speak louder?”, “What did you say?”, “You’re speaking too softly!” and so on, and the chef telling me, “It’s not me, it’s you!”
 I’ll let you be the judge.

 New David Thompson Restaurant Aksorn Opens in Bangkok